konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ touch file1 file2
     $ mv file1 file2 my_first_folder

-At this point we can introduce another handy feature most shell offer which is called globbing.
+At this point we can introduce another handy feature most shells offer which is called *globbing*.
 Let us assume you want to apply the same command to several files.
 Instead of explicitly writing all the file names you can you a globbing pattern to address them.
 There are different wildcards that can be used for those patterns.
-The most important one is the asterisk `*`.
+The most important one is the asterisk (`*`).
 It replaces one or more characters.
-Let us create a small example:
+Let us explore this with asmall example:

     $ touch file1.txt file2.txt file3
     $ ls *txt
     $ mv *txt my_first_folder

-The `ls` will show the two files that are matching the given pattern (`file1.txt` and `file2.txt`) while dismissing the one not matching (`file3`).
+The `ls` will show the two files that are matching the given pattern (i.e. `file1.txt` and `file2.txt`) while dismissing the one not matching (i.e. `file3`).
 Same for `mv` - it will only move the two files ending with `txt`.

 We accumulated several test files that we do not need.
 Time to clean up a little bit.
 With the command `rm` (*remove*) you can delete files and folders.
 Please be aware that there is no such a thing as trash bin if you remove items this way.
 They will be gone.

-To delete a file in the my_first_folder call:
+To delete a file in the `my_first_folder` call:

     $ rm my_first_folder/file1

-To remove the a folder use the parameter "-r":
+To remove the a folder use the parameter "-r" (*recursive*):

     $ rm -r my_first_folder